Arkhos69/tool_Port-Monitor.bat/README.md

 ## Multiple-Monitor

-If you wnat to Monitor multiple port in same time you can try this.
+If you wnat to Monitor multiple port in same time you can use Command: /all

-Use Command: /all

 - In this command would diplay all ports.
 - You can also use Filter function to check whatever you want and easily.